 The most mild sensations are pressure, fatigue, or generalized sensation.
 Certainly you should pay attention to these as it may mean you’re overworking or overusing muscles around your knee.
-Generalized sensation or pain could also mean that there are more general problems, such as inflammation of the joint, which can be due to, or lead to, arthritis.
+Generalized sensation or pain could also mean that there are more general problems, such as inflammation of the joint.
+This could be due to, or lead to, arthritis.

 These types of mild or generalized sensations at the knee joint are also commonly the type that are felt during specific yoga postures but go away immediately when backing out of the posture.
-And, you may not feel those sensations at all at any other time during the day or during other activities.
+And, you may not feel those sensations at all during other activities.
 This is a great time to be cautious and go slowly with any posture that seems to be causing pressure or pain at the knee joint.
 Regardless, it’s a good time to start taking those postures apart and working to understand them more fully in your body.
 With some exploration, can you find the tissues or areas of the body that may need to be addressed in order to eliminate that pressure or other generalized sensation in the knee joints?

 With respect to generalized knee pain or pressure, there are many places that could be the source.
 It could be muscular tension.
-One of the most common culprits for generalized knee pain is the quadriceps muscle group, however there are also other muscles or patterns in the body that can contribute.
-The technique that we use to enter, exit, or hold a posture can also contribute to where we feel the posture, including whether we are sending pressure or pain into our knees.
-If you are experiencing generalized sensation or pain on or around the knees, exploring how you approach the posture, move into it, or move out of the posture, is a good general approach for any posture that seems to be placing pressure or pain into the knees.
+One of the most common culprits for generalized knee pain is the quadriceps muscle group.
+However there are also other muscles or patterns in the body that can contribute.
+The technique that we use to enter, exit, or hold a posture can contribute to where we feel the posture.
+This includes whether we feel pressure or pain into our knees.
+If you experience generalized sensation or pain on or around the knees, explore how you approach the posture, move into it, or move out of the posture.
+This is a good general approach for any posture that seems to be placing pressure or pain into the knees.

-If, however, the sensation you feel is in a very specific spot or happens all at once, particularly with a sound associated with it, you need to stop what you are doing immediately and evaluate.
-This type of pain will most likely make you stop right away.
-You still want to explore how you’re going into the posture, coming out of the posture, and decide if the technique you’re applying in the posture is appropriate for you, but this type of sensation is definitely a caution flag from your body to pay attention.
+If, however, the sensation you feel is in a very specific spot or happens all at once, stop what you are doing immediately and evaluate.
+This is particularly true if there is a sound associated with it.
+Generally, this type of pain will most likely make you stop right away.
+You still want to explore how you’re going into the posture and coming out of the posture.
+Consider if the technique you’re applying in the posture is appropriate for you, because this type of sensation is definitely a caution flag from your body to pay attention.